yeyehezhizhi-oss/goibniu/docs/README.md

-# goibniu — User Guide
+# goibniu — User Guide导航

 goibniu is a simple, fast kanban app.
 You organize work into **projects**;
 each project is a **board** of **columns** holding **cards**.
 Cards carry a